jlenoble/organon-bash/misc-scripts/README.md

 ## add-host

 Not a script, but a compiled c++ program.
-Requires libboost.

 Blacklists a URL.
 To be used in combination with [hosts](#hosts)